charles-m-knox/fa-middleware/README.md

 ## TODO

-* Add a secret key to better secure other microservices' access to the mutation and user data endpoints
-* create customer with UserID, tenantID, applicationID?
-* list out products from stripe
-* enable one-time purchasing
+* document the api endpoints properly
+* add a goroutine call to truncate field/value revision history in the db > 100 for rows matching:
+  * user id
+  * tenant id
+  * app id
+  * field name